gofri/go-github-pagination/README.md

 `go-github-pagination` can be used with any HTTP client communicating with GitHub API.
 It is meant to complement [go-github](https://github.com/google/go-github), but this repository is not associated with go-github repository nor Google.

+## Recommended: Rate Limit Handling

+Please checkout my other repository, [go-github-ratelimit](https://github.com/gofri/go-github-ratelimit).
+It supports rate limit handling out of the box, and plays well with the pagination round-tripper.
+It is best to stack the pagination round-tripper on top of the ratelimit round-tripper.

 ## Installation

 ```go get github.com/gofri/go-github-pagination```